-Precancerous conditions, such as VAIN (see Overview), and early-stage vaginal cancer do not often cause symptoms in the early stages, but cancer in later stages can cause symptoms.
-However, many cases of VAIN and early vaginal cancer can be found through regular gynecologic examinations or Pap tests (see Diagnosis).
+Precancerous conditions, such as VAIN (see Introduction), and early-stage vaginal cancer do not often cause symptoms in the early stages.
+Cancer in later stages can cause symptoms.
+Many cases of VAIN and early vaginal cancer can be found through regular gynecologic examinations or Pap tests (see Diagnosis).

 Women with vaginal cancer may experience the following symptoms or signs.
-Sometimes, women with vaginal cancer do not show any of these symptoms.
-Or, these symptoms may be caused by a medical condition that is not cancer.
+Sometimes, women with vaginal cancer do not have any of these changes.
+Or, the cause of a symptom may be another medical condition that is not cancer.

 The most common symptom of vaginal cancer is abnormal vaginal bleeding.
-Vaginal bleeding during or after menopause is not normal and is a sign of a problem.
+Vaginal bleeding during or after menopause may be the sign of a problem and should be discussed with your doctor.
 Other symptoms of vaginal cancer include: